Thrillberg/imperial/README.md

 ## Local development setup

-Imperial uses Ruby version 2.7.1.
+Imperial uses Ruby version 2.7.1, Redis (> 4.0) and PostgreSQL.

 To run Imperial on your local machine, please follow these instructions: